Radsfer/Radsfer/README-en.md

 # Hello visitor! 🖖

 ## 🤓 My name is Rafael Adolfo,
-I'm currently transitioning into the programming field, studying web development with a focus on exploring projects involving engineering software development with AI solutions.
-As a hobby, I work on game projects using C++/C#.
+I'm currently transitioning into the programming field, studying web development, exploring the possibility to participate in projects involving engineering software development with AI solutions.

+And as a hobby, I'm studying game development using C++/C#.

 ## 📚 Education